unfoldedcircle/core-simulator/README.md

 - header: `API-KEY`
 - admin key: `BtlCEne.OWU2YzBhZjMyNmI2NDQ5YWI3N2NmMGExYWU5ZTNlNDEuZmIzOTNkM2FhOGY2NDA1N2FjNzQzNDdlOWE1YTU0OTc`

-Alternatively, the session cookie can be used from the REST login. ⚠️ This has not yet been verified with a browser!
+Alternatively, the session cookie can be used from the REST login.

 ## Configuration